rbndickson/rbndickson.github.io/ja/about.md

 👨‍💻 Coding and teaching from locations worldwide

-🇹🇭 Currently in Chiang Mai, Thailand
+🇹🇭 Currently in Chiang Mai, タイ

 📱 Studied React & React Native with <a href="https://www.udacity.com/course/react-nanodegree--nd019">Udacity</a>